After my wedding and a honey moon in Sicilia, I am back home to blog about some cool tech stuff.

 Requisites

-• Have two mac
+• Have two Macs:

-• Have an iCloud account
+• Have an active iCloud account on both devices

-Back to my Mac setup (MacMini)
+Back to My Mac setup (MacMini)

 Locate MacMini server